coreos/ignition/doc/development.md

 run.
 This is done so that disks which are created during the test run can be referenced inside of an Ignition config.

+OEMLookasideFiles: `[]File` object which describes the Files that should be written into the OEM lookaside directory before Ignition is run.

+SystemDirFiles: `[]File` object which describes the Files that should be written into Ignition's system config directory before Ignition is run.

 Config: `string`

 The test should be added to the init function inside of the test file.
 If the